tuur/STPS/README.md

 ## Pattern Structure of Syntactic Trees

-Tool for syntax tree classification, based on the Syntax Tree Pattern Structure (STPS), which was used for extraction of drug-drug interactions from biomedical texts as described in the ICFCA 2015 paper.
+This tool can be used for syntactic tree classification, based on the Syntax Tree Pattern Structure (STPS).
+This method is associated with, and described in A.Leeuwenberg et a.
+(2015).
 This tool includes the following functionalities:

 * Tree Classification using Lazy Pattern Structure Classification
 * Class-characteristic Tree pattern extraction
 * Tree Classification based on Extracted Patterns

-If you use this tool, please refer to the ICFCA`15 paper.

-### Requires
+### Requirements
 * Python2.7
 * nltk (tested on X)

 ### Usage